timp/anagram/src/site/markdown/design.md

  We need to know the longest word in the disctionary to establish the fan out of the trie, which can be discovered by a test.

+ To cut down the possibility space we will load a Trie with all the strings in the dictionary and then query that for each generated permutation, pruning branches where there is no entry in the trie.

 ###### Parrallelisation
 The tests we have developed so far should still pass after parallelisation.